Introduction to Secure File Transfer Protocols

 We will go into each protocol in more detail in the following sections.

 File Transfer Protocol (FTP and FTPS)

-FTP is the original File Transfer Protocol and enjoys wide support from a variety of clients and devices.
+FTP is the original File Transfer Protocol and enjoys wide support from various clients and devices.
 Unfortunately, FTP is by default an insecure protocol, transferring commands and data over an unencrypted connection.
 It also provides no way for a server to prove to a client that the server is who it claims to be.
-This can allow eavesdropping on passwords and data, as well as connection hijacking by malicious servers.
+This can allow eavesdropping on passwords and data and connection hijacking by malicious servers.
 FTPS was introduced to solve these problems by adding secure TLS encryption and authentication to the FTP protocol.

 While FTPS is a significant security improvement over FTP, both protocols have limitations.
-Both FTP and FTPS require multiple ports (one port to issue commands and a separate port for each and every directory listing or file transfer) to perform file transfer operation.
+FTP and FTPS require multiple ports (one port to issue commands and a separate port for every directory listing or file transfer) to perform file transfer operations.
 This necessitates a large number of open ports for a file transfer system.
 The requirement to set up forwarding for these ports is a security concern in many environments and can make troubleshooting problems difficult.

 However, FTP and FTPS have been around for a long time, and there are still many devices and clients that only support FTP or FTPS.

 Despite the name, SFTP is an entirely different protocol from traditional FTP.
 SFTP is a popular secure file transfer choice because of its robust security model and more straightforward setup than FTP and FTPS.
 Unlike traditional FTP, SFTP runs over an SSH channel that provides security and integrity by default.
 SFTP is also considerably more firewall-friendly than FTP because it only requires one port to establish a connection and carry out file operations.